-These small-scale gouache paintings consider the emotional resonance of human relationships and how they become inextricably linked with the places where they flourish or whither.
+These small-scale gouache paintings are allegories for interpersonal interactions.
+They are about the emotional resonance of human relationships and how they become inextricably linked with the places where they flourish or whither.

 The polygonal forms are essentially stand-ins for people: colors, angles and relative positions allude to power dynamics and emotional tenor.
 Elements of landscape and still life, from the red-hued Mojave of my childhood and the verdant Pacific Northwest I now call home, mark these as biographical.

 Began in 2016, this ongoing series began with this thought experiment penned in a sketchbook: “stories are abstractions of events; geometry is the abstraction of the space where those events occur.”